Adaptive Experimental Design Using Shrinkage Estimators: Oracle Designs

 as the allocation of units to treatment arms at iteration $j$ of the algorithm.
 Next, define the set of potential swaps

-Because there are $K + 1$ treatment arms, the ``swap set" $D^{(j)} $ will contain $K(K+1)$ possible allocations.
+Because there are $K + 1$ treatment arms, the ``swap set" $S^{(j)} $ will contain $K(K+1)$ possible allocations.
 At each iteration of the algorithm, we simply move in the direction of the swap that most reduces the risk.
 This approach is encoded below, in Algorithm~\ref{greedyAlgorithm}:

-For details on how $\mathcal{R}_{\bsdelt}(\bsn, \boldsymbol V, \bstau)$ is computed, see Section \ref{sec:effRisk}.
-Additionally, while Algorithm~\ref{greedyAlgorithm} could plausibly get stuck at local minima, we find in practice that the algorithm's output tends to be unchanged regardless of the starting point.
+For details on how $\mathcal R(\bsdelt, \bstau ; \boldsymbol{n^{(j)}},\boldsymbol V)$ is computed, see Section~\ref{sec:effRisk}.
+Although Algorithm~\ref{greedyAlgorithm} could plausibly become trapped in a local minimum, we find that for the sample sizes considered in this section, its output is unchanged across a variety of starting points.